Track-Based Triggers for Exotic Signatures: Benchmark model performance

-The selections considered in the inclusive scenario are summarized in Table~\ref{tab:hscp_scenario1} and focus on if a stau decays within detector acceptance.
-The first geometric effect considered is the pseudorapidity range of the tracking detctor or track-trigger.
+The selections considered for the inclusive trigger scenario are summarized in Table~\ref{tab:hscp_acc_eff}, and require at least one stau to decay within detector acceptance.
+The first geometric effect considered is the pseudorapidity range of the tracking detector or track-trigger.
 Typically the tracker is designed to emphasize efficiency and performance in the barrel.
-In contrast the endcap and further forward regions typically have degraded performance and higher background rates.
-The maximum pseudorapidty is varied from $|\eta| < 1.0, 2.5, 4.0$ to represent a barrel only scenario (if endcap rates are prohibatively high), a nominal scenario, and an extended scenario, respectively.
-An additional question to address is if the stau will traverse a sufficient number of tracker layers to be reconstructed.
-To investigate this effect, the minimum $L_{x,y}$ beyond which the stau must decay is varied from $600 < L_{x,y} < 1200$~mm.
-At the HL-LHC, this inclusive trigger will likely include a track-based isolation requirement.
-This study assumes sufficient tracker longitudinal impact parameter resolution such that any stau isolation requirement would be fully efficient.
+In comparison the endcap and further forward regions have degraded performance and higher background rates.
+The maximum pseudorapidity is varied from $|\eta| < 1.0, 2.5, 4.0$ to represent a barrel only scenario (if endcap rates are prohibitively high), a nominal scenario, and an extended scenario, respectively.

+Another geometric constraint is that the stau must traverse a sufficient number of tracker layers to be reconstructed.
+To investigate this effect, the minimum $\Lxy$ beyond which the stau must decay is varied from $600 < \Lxy < 1200$~mm.
+The minimum \Lxy corresponds to particles which would traverse the pixel detector and at least three \pt-layers of the upgraded CMS tracker, or at least seven silicon layers in the upgraded ATLAS tracker.
+The maximum \Lxy roughly corresponds to the full tracker for both experiments.
+In all cases the minimum $|z|$ of the endcap is kept fixed at 3000 mm.

+At the HL-LHC, this inclusive trigger will likely include a track-based isolation requirement in order to reduce backgrounds.
+This study assumes sufficient tracker longitudinal impact parameter resolution such that any track-based stau isolation requirement would be fully efficient.